Icemap/docs/develop/sample-application-spring-boot.md

 #### Player Trading

-Click on the `Trade` tab and the Send button to send a Put request to `http://localhost:8080/player/trade` with the request parameters are sell player ID `sellID`, buy player ID `buyID`, number of goods purchased `amount`, number of coins consumed for purchase `price`.
+Click on the `Trade` tab and the Send button to send a Put request to `http://localhost:8080/player/trade` with the request parameters are sell player ID `sellID`, buy player ID `buyID`, number of goods purchased `amount`, number of coins consumed for the purchase `price`.
 The return value is whether the transaction is successful or not.
-When there is insufficient goods for the selling player, insufficient gold for the buying player or database error, the transaction will not be successful and no player's gold or goods will be lost due to the database [transaction](transaction-overview.md) guarantee.
+When there are insufficient goods for the selling player, insufficient gold for the buying player, or database error, the transaction will not be successful and no player's gold or goods will be lost due to the database [transaction](transaction-overview.md) guarantee.

 ![Postman-Trade](media/IMG_20220402-003659102.png)